 REAL DEAL SERIES

-Join Andrea and Cheryl and special guests in a series of five (5) talks over the course of the 2021-22 academic year with alumni and employer partners to learn the “real deal” about a variety of career related topics devoted to diversity, equity and inclusion.
+Join Andrea and Cheryl and special guests for the two remaining talks devoted to the “real deal” about a variety of career related topics on diversity, equity and inclusion.
 Students will have the opportunity to ask questions at the end of each Real Deal event.
 You must register to attend.
-Open to undergraduate and graduate students and alumni.
+Open to graduate students and alumni.

 Hear from our amazing Bloustein alumni to gain practical advice and learn about careers in a variety of sectors, organizations and jobs in the urban planning and policy and healthcare administration realms.
 Each panel will provide participants with the opportunity to ask questions, gain more clarity and validation about careers, and become acquainted with our strong alumni network.
 Continue checking back as more information and additional events are added.

 2.9 @ 8 – 10 AM ET | The United Nations Secretariat in New York/UN Careers Talent Outreach Team is delighted to invite you to the UN Careers LIVE! for Universities, a webinar for current university students and recent graduates interested in pursuing a career at the United Nations.
 The virtual event will be streamed live on YouTube.
 This online webinar is open to all current students and recent alumni who want to learn more about professional opportunities at the United Nations.
 They will be able to hear special presentations on job opportunities that make a difference in the world, the value of adding the UN to their career journeys, and much more.
 This session offers an exciting opportunity to make promising connections with the UN as a prospective employer and gain valuable insight into the process of becoming a competitive applicant. | PAST EVENT